ShkarupaNick/scheduled-tasks/README.md

 You can change `replicas` property of app container for managing number of application instances.

 You can use docker-compose [run](https://docs.docker.com/compose/reference/run/) command for container starting.

+Also you can easy scale application using next command:
+`docker-compose scale redis=1 app=3`

+##### Limitations:
+You can use only one redis instance (scale redis=1).
+Redis cluster is not configured yet.